ashpursglove/Ashs_Image_Converter/README.md

-# Ashs Image Converter
+# Ash’s Image Converter

-## No subscriptions.
+**No subscriptions.
 No logins.
 No cloud.
-No account.
-### Because 4GB installers for resizing a PNG are unhinged… fuck you, Adobe.

-What Is This?

-This is a small, fast, local desktop application for doing image chores without:

-a subscription

-an account

-a cloud sync

-a login popup

-a “your trial ends in 3 days” threat

-a creative director asking how the image feels

-It exists because opening Photoshop to:

-resize an image

-convert a format

-make a Windows icon

-is an act of self-harm.

-So I built a tool that just does the job and shuts up.

-What This App Does (And Does Well)
-Convert Images Like a Normal Person

-Convert between:

-PNG

-JPG / JPEG

-WEBP

-BMP

-TIFF

-Batch convert entire folders

-Choose output format from a dropdown

-Choose output folder

-Keep original filenames or add prefixes/suffixes

-Auto-number files so nothing explodes

-No “Export As…”
-No “Save for Web…”
-No dialogs nested inside dialogs.

-Resize Images Without Summoning a Wizard

-Optional resize controls:

-Set width + height

-Keep aspect ratio (like a sane human)

-Resize modes:

-Fit inside (contain)

-Fill and crop (cover)

-Stretch (if you hate yourself)

-Prevent upscaling so small images don’t turn into mush

-Quality slider for JPEG / WEBP

-Optimization toggle for smaller file sizes

-You click a checkbox.
-The image resizes.
-That’s it.
-That’s the whole ceremony.

-Proper Windows ICO Generator (This Is Important)

-If you’ve ever made a Windows icon, you already know the pain.

-This app:

-Takes a single input image (PNG with transparency recommended)

-Generates a proper multi-size .ico

-Default sizes included:

-16, 24, 32, 48, 64, 128, 256

-Works correctly with PyInstaller

-Includes previews at multiple sizes so your icon doesn’t look like a crime scene

-No external websites.
-No sketchy converters.
-No “why does my taskbar icon look blurry”.

-Drag & Drop (Because It’s Not 1998)

-Drag one file

-Drag ten files

-Drag a whole folder

-It just works

-No file-picker marathons.

-Preview Everything Before You Commit

-See the original image

-See the resized output preview

-See output format, size, filename, destination

-Know exactly what you’re about to get
+No account.**
+Because **4GB installers for resizing a PNG are unhinged… fuck you Adobe.**

+---

+## What Is This?

+Ash’s Image Converter is a small, fast, local desktop application for doing basic image chores without:

+- subscriptions
+- accounts
+- cloud syncing
+- telemetry
+- login popups
+- “your trial ends soon” warnings
+- software that thinks it’s a lifestyle brand

+It exists because opening Photoshop to resize an image, convert a format, or generate a Windows icon is an act of unnecessary suffering.

+So this app does the job and gets out of the way.

+---

+## What This App Does

+### Image Conversion

+Convert images between common formats without ceremony:

+- Supported input formats:
+  - PNG
+  - JPG / JPEG
+  - WEBP
+  - BMP
+  - TIFF
+  - GIF
+- Supported output formats:
+  - PNG
+  - JPG / JPEG
+  - WEBP
+  - BMP
+  - TIFF

+Additional features:
+- Batch conversion
+- Folder-level imports
+- Custom output directory
+- Filename handling:
+  - Keep original names
+  - Add prefix or suffix
+  - Auto-number to avoid collisions

+No “Export As”.
+No nested dialogs.
 No surprises.
-No “oops”.

-Extras That Actually Matter

-Strip EXIF metadata (privacy + smaller files)

-Auto-rotate photos using EXIF (sideways photos begone)

-Transparency handling:

-PNG → JPG warnings

-Choose background fill colour

-Copy output path to clipboard

-Open output folder with one click

-Clear error messages when something fails

-If a file breaks, it tells you which one and why.

-UI Philosophy

-Dark blue background

-Orange highlights

-No light mode

-No pastel nonsense

-No “friendly onboarding experience”

-It’s a tool.
-You already know what you want to do.
-This app respects that.

-What This Is NOT

-Not a cloud app

-Not a web service

-Not AI-powered

-Not subscription-based

-Not trying to upsell you anything

-Not tracking you

-Not asking for an account

-Not asking how you’re feeling today

-Absolutely fuck Adobe, but also: fuck the idea that every tiny utility needs to be a platform.

-Requirements
-pip install PyQt5 pillow
+---

+### Resize (Optional)

+Resize is fully optional and entirely under your control.

+- Set width and height in pixels
+- Keep or unlock aspect ratio
+- Resize modes:
+  - Fit inside (contain)
+  - Fill and crop (cover)
+  - Stretch (if you insist)
+- Prevent upscaling to avoid blurry images
+- Quality control for JPEG / WEBP
+- Optional optimization for smaller file sizes

+You enable resize, set the numbers, and move on with your life.

+---

+### Windows ICO Generator

+This is a first-class feature, not an afterthought.

+- Generate proper multi-size .ico files
+- Designed to work correctly with PyInstaller
+- Select exactly which sizes to include
+- Default sizes:
+  - 16
+  - 24
+  - 32
+  - 48
+  - 64
+  - 128
+  - 256
+- Live preview at multiple resolutions

+No web converters.
+No blurry taskbar icons.
+No ritual sacrifices.

+---

+### Drag & Drop

+- Drag individual files
+- Drag multiple files
+- Drag entire folders

+The app does not argue with you about this.

+---

+### Preview Before You Commit

+- Preview the original image
+- Preview resized output
+- See format, dimensions, output name, and destination
+- Optional before/after comparison

+If something looks wrong, you see it before it gets written to disk.

+---

+### Useful Extras (Not Gimmicks)

+- Strip EXIF metadata for privacy and smaller files
+- Auto-rotate images using EXIF orientation
+- Transparency handling:
+  - Clear warnings when converting PNG to JPG
+  - Choose background fill colour
+- Copy output paths to clipboard
+- Open output folder with one click
+- Clear per-file error reporting during batch operations

+When something fails, the app tells you exactly what and why.

+---

+## The EXE (Yes, I Included One)

+There is a **pre-built Windows executable** included in this repo.

+This means:
+- No Python install required
+- No virtual environments
+- No dependency wrangling
+- Double-click and go

+This is here for:
+- convenience
+- friends
+- people who just want the tool to work

+### Important Cultural Note

+Using the EXE is **technically cheating**.

+OGs:
+- clone the repo
+- read the code
+- install the dependencies
+- run it from source
+- nod quietly at their own competence

+But it’s fine.
+Not everyone has the time.
+Clicking the EXE does not make you a bad person.
+Just… spiritually, you know what you did.

+---

+## Requirements (If You’re an OG)

+If you’re running from source, you’ll need:

+PyQt5
+pillow

+Install them however you normally install Python things without crying.

+Two dependencies.
 That’s it.
-Two dependencies.
-Not forty-seven.

-Run It
+---

+## Running the App

+If you’re building it yourself:

 python main.py

-The app opens maximized, ready to work, no warm-up lap.
+If you’re using the EXE:

+Double-click it.
+Enjoy your life.
+No further steps.

+---

+## UI Philosophy

+- Dark blue background
+- Orange highlights
+- Clean, readable text
+- No light mode
+- No visual noise

+This is a tool, not a branding exercise.

+---

+## What This Is Not

+- Not a web app
+- Not cloud-based
+- Not subscription software
+- Not AI-powered
+- Not telemetry-heavy
+- Not interested in your email address
+- Not asking how you feel today

+And very specifically:

+Not Adobe.

+---

-Why This Exists
+## Why This Exists

 Because:

-resizing an image should not require a login
+- resizing an image should not require a login

-converting formats should not require a subscription
+- converting formats should not require a monthly payment

-making an ICO should not feel like necromancy
+- generating an ICO should not feel like necromancy

-and 4GB installers for resizing a PNG are genuinely unhinged
+- and 4GB installers for resizing a PNG are objectively unhinged

-So again, with feeling:
+So yes.

 Fuck Adobe.

+---

-Final Notes
+## Final Notes

-This is a personal tool.
+This is a personal tool built out of irritation and used a lot.

-Built out of irritation.
-Used daily.
-Shared with friends who are also tired.
+Use the EXE if you want.
+Build it from source if you must.
+Judge others silently either way.

-If it saves you five minutes, that’s a win.
+If it saves you time, good.
-If it saves you from opening Creative Cloud, that’s a victory.
+If it saves you from opening Creative Cloud, even better.
+If it takes buisness away from Adobe, thats a **victory!**